|Nutrition Facts (per serving)|

 - 1 tablespoon oregano (dried)

-- 6-8 lime wedges (chopped onion, chopped cilantro and warm tortillas for the side)
+- 6 to 8 lime wedges (chopped onion, chopped cilantro and warm tortillas for the side)

-Use a spoon to occasionally push it under the water if it floats too much.
-After you soak the chile the water will be a brownish color like very diluted coffee.
-Depending on the chile, it may be bitter or it may have the chiles flavor in it, which may actually be similar in flavor to diluted coffee.
+Place the chilies in a bowl and cover it with hot water.
+They will need to soak 20 to 30 minutes depending on how thick they are.
+Use a spoon to occasionally push them under the water if they float too much.
+After you soak the chiles the water will be a brownish color like very diluted coffee.
+Depending on the chile, it may be bitter or it may have the flavor of the chiles in it, which may be similar in flavor to diluted coffee.
 If the water is bitter, discard it.
 If the water has a good flavor to it, you can use it in with the beef broth for extra flavor.
-Chop the chile into fine bits.
+Chop the chiles into fine bits.
 Use a food processor or blender if you want.

 Cut the beef into 1-inch chunks.
-I find this easier if the meat is partially frozen.
-Or you can have your butcher do it.
+We find this easier if the meat is partially frozen or you can have your butcher do it.